Help Your Residents and Clients Find Joy Again

 Matching Grants for Non-Profit Care Facilities

-The total cost of the Music & Memory Certification Program is $1,000, plus the cost of equipment, for a total of about $2,000.
-Non-profit care facilities are eligible to apply for a $600 matching grant to help cover start-up equipment costs, including 15 iPods (10 shuffles + 5 other iPods, new and gently used), 15 headphones, 15 AC adapters, and iTunes gift card ($50).
+The total cost of the MUSIC & MEMORY℠ Certification Program is $1,000, plus the cost of equipment, for a total of about $2,000.
+Non-profit care facilities receive a $600 matching grant to help cover start-up equipment costs, including 15 iPods (6 new shuffles + 9 gently used iPods), 15 headphones, 15 AC adapters, and iTunes gift card ($50, U.S. only).